Associate Professor, School of Geographical Sciences and Urban Planning, Arizona State University

 Ali Shamshiripour is a PhD Candidate and Research Assistant at the University of Illinois at Chicago.
 With a major focus on planning towards the resident-centric Smart Cities, his research covers multiple dimensions of sustainability, resiliency, safety, and the emergence of new transportation technologies .
 His research incorporates travel behavior theories, econometrics and machine learning approaches, as well as agent-based travel behavior modeling and micro-simulation.

-Undergraduate Student, School of Life Sciences, Arizona State University
+Undergraduate Student, The College of Liberal Arts and Sciences, Arizona State University.

 Ph.D.
 Student, Department of Civil and Materials Engineering, University of Illinois